JaredCJR/UNIX_programming/HW_3/README.md

 * Test "&" background execution
 ```
 shell-prompt$ find / &
-(You will not able to control "find" with your keyboard)
+(You will not be able to control "find" with your keyboard)
 ```